‘OK Google,’ Why Should I Optimize for Voice Search?

 If you’re ready to start optimizing your site for voice search, what do you need to know?
 Here are a few quick facts about how Google makes its selections.

 First off, a website that loads fast has a better chance at being ranked for a voice search.
-Studies have shown that a site which loads faster than five seconds stands a much better chance at getting Google’s attention.
+Studies have shown that a site which loads faster than five seconds stands a much better chance of getting Google’s attention.

 Also, posts and pages that have strong social engagement are typically more attractive to Google’s voice search algorithm, so get on those social sites and share, share, share.